mrshawnhum/chat-app/README.md

 ## Thank You

 There are more features to be added, so stay tuned!
 Please feel free to reach out for any questions!

+(Here is example of a good commit message for Dev.to)